Buf CLI

 }

 Now the plugin uses check.GetStringSliceValue(request.Options(), forbiddenRPCSuffixesOptionKey) to check whether the option is specified by the users and use its list of values if so.
-To verify that the option values are used, re-install and run the plugin:
+To verify that it uses the option values, re-install and run the plugin:

 $ go install ./cmd/rpc-suffix